oja/aosumm/README.md

 # QFSumm
+Summarize a document conditioned on query keywords.

 ## Setup
 Dependencies can be installed with `pip3 install -r requirements.txt`.
+If you would like a pretrained checkpoint, [download it](https://drive.google.com/file/d/1JUxlWUvU60OfYuO1OP-2awtw-rOSSJnY/view?usp=sharing) and place it in `models/`.

 ## Inference
 `summarize.py` is a wrapper script located within the `src/` directory.
 It allows for summarization of documents using either QFSumm, CTRLSum, or a custom PyTorch checkpoint.
 Usage is as follows: